vsbogd/openvpn-config-generator/README.md

 Script generates server and client config files.
 Resulting files  have name like `${CA_CN}-(server|client)-[0-9]+.conf`.
 Configs contains all the certificate and keys needed.
-Tune configs if necessary then copy configs on target machines and run OpenVPN.
+Server and client keys are not protected with password.
+Use `openvpn-change-key-pass.sh <config>` to set or change the password.
+Tune configs if necessary then copy files on target machines and run OpenVPN.